Moogieee/StoryMe/README.md

 Project pseudocode (Story Page):

-This page start by displaying the first sentence of the story. a.
+This page start by displaying the first sentence of the story.

 The user is asked to enter one more sentence.

   a.
 The line is sent to the DB and stored.

   b.
 The story content (new line plus all the previous lines) are displayed on all players' computer.

 When the user hits enter, the line is appended to the story.
 Multiple Sentences will be added by the users.

   a.
 Maximum Lines is 5.

 Things to Determine: